victoria-lmy/Portfolio/Final_Project_Part_3.md

-# Final data story
+## Final data story

-The intended audience for my final data story are general audience who have trouble choosing which streaming platforms they should subscribe.
+#The intended audience for my final data story are general audience who have trouble choosing which streaming platforms they should subscribe.
 I create a model to evaluate the five selected streaming platforms and provide a ranking with scores breakdown to give out reference and suggestions for my intended audience.

+1. the target audience: any audience who are confused about which streaming platform he/she should subscribe to in the U.S.
+2. identify representative individuals to interview: I interviewed students at Heinz College with various backgrounds, with one from information system major, one from entertainment industry management major and one from public policy major.
+One of the reasons why I chose Heinz students is because they are the active user group for streaming platforms and this topic may relate to them more.
+3. interview script:
+- Can you

 A few paragraphs that summarize the work you've done so far.